fwmechanic/k_edit/README.md

  * `websearch` (`alt+6`): perform web search on string (opens in default browser)
      * `arg` "search string" `websearch`: perform Google web search for "search string"
      * `arg arg` "search string" `websearch`: display menu of all available search engines (see `user.lua`) and perform a web search for "search string" using the chosen search engine.
+     * The Linux implementation depends on `xdg-open` being installed; this seems to be part of any "Linux Desktop" OS install.

 ### menu functions

 K has a rudimentary TUI "pop-up menu system" (written largely in Lua), and a number of editor functions which generate a list of chioces to a menu, allowing the user to pick one.
 These functions are given short mnemonic names as the intended invocation is `arg` "fxnm" `ctrl+x`

  * `mom` "menu of menus": menu of Lua-based editor menu functions
+ * `ff` "favorite files": menu of favorite files or websites (local or on www)
  * `sb` "system buffers"
  * `dp` "dirs of parent" all parent dirs
  * `dc` "dirs child" all child dirs